The University of Wisconsin Press

 Alexandra A. Carpino

 Wisconsin Studies in Classics

-Richard Daniel De Puma and Patricia A. Rosenmeyer, General Editors
+Richard Daniel De Puma and Patricia A. Rosenmeyer, Series Editors

 Mirrors of a splendid Mediterranean culture

 The Etruscans, whose culture flourished in Italy from the late eighth century B.C.E. to the first century B.C.E., produced some of the most sumptuous bronze and silver mirrors found in the ancient Mediterranean.
 Mirrors with relief decorations on their reverse sides are extremely rare and uniquely Etruscan.
 Their designs inform us about artistic styles and supplement our understanding of Etruscan culture and taste.
 The subjects illustrated on the mirrors give important insights into Etruscan mythology, beliefs, and cultural values, filling the vacuum left by the loss of most of their literary record.

 “Closely documented and clearly illustrated, this is an excellent addition to the libraries of art historians and/or universities.”

 Alexandra A. Carpino is associate professor of art history at Northern Arizona University.